kenstott/hasura-proxy-server/README.md

 Add new features and capabilities to an existing Hasura GraphQL endpoint using the Hasura Proxy Server.

-For example, field-level traces, data validation, data profiling, and naming standards enforcement are all simple and easy to do with the hasura-proxy-server.
+For example, gRPC, JSON-RPC, file formats, field-level traces, data validation, data profiling, and naming standards enforcement are all simple and easy to do with the hasura-proxy-server.

 The HGE is a phenomenal low-code product that lets you generate GraphQL endpoints at a fraction of the cost of many other tools.